vac19/CatalogKO/README.md

 KnockOut.js practice module.
 Appends a timer with color change every second at Category page It adds a timer with new 'custom component', captures the time change event and apply random color each second.
 Time interval per second.
+Refered Example is using 3 ways to archive the functionality, the latest and suggest way is `storage model`. which has been used with in this example.

 ## Composer install